os-js/manual.os-js.org/src/v3/resource/contrib/README.md

 * https://github.com/SpaceboyRoss01/osjs-devices-adapter - Adds all hardware devices to a root mountpoint

-## Community chat
+## Community

-* Matrix channel (use riot.im/app to join it ) : https://matrix.to/#/!lxLFDpQJHZtqePeIUK:matrix.org?via=matrix.org - Chat protocol for the person which don't want to user Gitter.
-Linked to Gitter official channel.
+* https://matrix.to/#/!lxLFDpQJHZtqePeIUK:matrix.org?via=matrix.org - Matrix channel linked to Gitter.
+Users without Github accounts can use this service as an alternative with a client like https://riot.im/app.